webis-de/small-text/README.md

 **Paper published at EACL 2023 🎉**
   - The [paper][paper_published] introducing small-text has been accepted at [EACL 2023](https://2023.eacl.org/).
 Meet us at the conference in May!
   - Update: the paper was awarded [EACL Best System Demonstration](https://aclanthology.org/2023.eacl-demo.11/).
-Thank you, for your support!
+Thank you for your support!

 [For a complete list of changes, see the change log.][changelog]